CEOsys/cpg-on-ebm-on-fhir/input/intro-notes/StructureDefinition-net-effect-estimate-intro.md

 ### Guidance

-This profile describe the metadata of the net effect for a specific [Recommendation][Recommendation] and references the [Outcome Definition][Outcome Definition] that are aggregated to yield the net effect.
+This profile describe the metadata of the net effect for a specific [Recommendation][SD:Recommendation] and references the [Outcome Definition][SD:Outcome Definition] that are aggregated to yield the net effect.

 For more information on the net effect, see
 [Alper, B. S. et al. Defining certainty of net benefit: a GRADE concept paper.
 BMJ Open 9, e027445 (2019)](https://bmjopen.bmj.com/content/9/6/e027445.long).